 - The Purity Cook-book.
 Western Canada Flour Mills Co. of Toronto (ca 1932)

 - Bon Appétit: A Celebration of Canadian Cookbooks/Les livres de cuisine canadiens à l’honneur: An archived online exhibition produced by CHC member Carol Martin for Library and Archives Canada in 2003–04.
-It includes books, art and artefacts representing Canadian culinary history from aboriginal traditions to modern tastes as two searchable digitized cookbooks:
+It includes books, art and artefacts representing Canadian culinary history from aboriginal traditions to modern tastes, as well as two searchable digitized cookbooks:

 - La cuisinière canadienne (Montreal, 1840, Driver Q1.1)

 - A revised edition of The Galt Cook Book (Toronto, 1898, Driver O58.2).

 - Newman Western Canadian Cookbook Collection: Prof. Lenore Newman of the University of the Fraser Valley has compiled a significant collection of online cookbooks dating from 1905 to 1968, including community cookbooks, pamphlets from food companies and related ephemera like a ration card, such as: